SIXTEEN

 "Your poster could be up there?"
 Louie commented to get her attention

-"Louie, call me Louie," he told the young girl, whose name escaped him, mostly since he would be changing it soon.
-"How long you been in Southern California, honey?"
+"Louie, call me Louie," he told the young girl.
+Her name escaped him, mostly since he would be changing it soon.
+Her pasty skin gave her the appearance of having lived underground, but also rejuvenated her younger than her eighteen years and young sold big in the XXX industry.
+"How long you been in Southern California, honey?”

 "Not easy getting settled in out here, is it?"
-Louie perched on the edge of the desk.

 "No." Like most of the girls his scout sent him, she was too embarrassed to look him in the eyes.

-"Maybe I can changed all that," Louie said, because many of these newcomers were straight off a farm or ranch, barely finished high school, and in LA for the sun and a chance to become someone other than who they really were.
-After a few months, they fell behind a couple of months rent and a MODELS WANTED ad in the local paper seemed to answer these girls' prayers.
-At the most recent open call the 'photographer/scout/talent agent' had seen something in the redhead that separated her from the rest.
-He phoned Louis and arranged an audition.
-The producer always scheduled them for late in the day.
-Louis never knew where they might lead.
+"Maybe I can changed all that," Louie said, because many of these newcomers were straight off a farm or ranch, barely finished high school, and in LA for the sun and a chance to become someone other than who they had been back home. few months they fell behind the rent and a MODELS WANTED ad in the local paper seemed to answer these girls' prayers.

 "I really like these shots.
 They show real potential."
 He held up a glossy black-and-white photo.

-"They do?"
 His words were music to the redhead's ears.

 "Yes, seeing them I got real excited and said to myself, "This girl could go someplace.”